 - Eyes: Wear appropriate eye protection to prevent eye contact.
 For operations which result in elevating the temperature of the product to or above its melting point or result in the generation of airborne particulates, use safety glasses to prevent eye contact.
 Contact lenses should not be worn where industrial exposures to this material are likely.
 Use safety glasses or goggles as required for welding, burning, sawing, brazing, grinding or machining operations. - Skin: Wear appropriate personal protective clothing to prevent skin contact.
 Cut resistant gloves and sleeves should be worn when working with steel products.
 For operations which result in elevating the temperature of the product to or above its melting point or result in the generation of airborne particulates, use protective clothing, and gloves to prevent skin contact.
 Protective gloves should be worn as required for welding, burning or handling operations.
 Contaminated work clothing must not be allowed out of the workplace. - Other protective equipment: An eyewash fountain and deluge shower should be readily available in the work area.

 Section 9 - Physical and Chemical Properties

-9(a) Appearance (physical state, color, etc.): Solid, silver-white
+9(a) Appearance (physical state, color, etc.): Depends upon scrap composition, most often appears as a silver-white metal

-9(b) Odor: Odorless

-9(c) Odor Threshold: NA
+9(b) Odor: Odorless 9(c) Odor Threshold: NA

 9(d) pH: NA